Student disputes and appeals

 Many board of education appeal policies require that people try to resolve concerns informally before making an appeal to a board of education.

-The School Act (PDF) provides for two levels of appeal for students or their parents:
+The School Act provides for two levels of appeal for students or their parents:

-If the informal dispute resolution process has not resolved the issue, you may want to make a formal appeal to your school district.
-Under the School Act (Section 11(3)), all districts are required to have hearing process.
+If the informal dispute resolution process has not resolved the issue, you may want to make a formal appeal to the board of education in your school district.
+Under the School Act (Section 11(3)), all boards are required to have appeal bylaws and processes.

 Superintendent of Appeals